Car Test Centre, England

 estimated test slots per week

-Wait times at Enfield (Brancroft Way) have been lengthening as demand outpaces examiner capacity.
-Booking requires patience: learners booking at Enfield (Brancroft Way) typically wait around 20 weeks from booking to test day.
+Booking requires patience: on this estimate, learners booking at Enfield (Brancroft Way) would typically wait around 23 to 27 weeks from booking to test day.

 Peak months